Updated: Mar 30

 It blew my mind, once I started using disposable film cameras, how much more relaxed I became about capturing the moment.

-With disposable film cameras, we shift the focus away from being perfectionists & adopt a more soulful approach.
+With disposable film cameras, we shift the focus away from being perfectionists & adopt a more soulful approach to keeping a memory of a time and place.

 In the end, you’ll have 24+ poses of treasured moments not because you posted them online, but because you hold them in your hands.